-La Vita Dolce serves fresh gelato (Italian ice cream) and sorbetto (dairy-free), made in house using fresh fruit and spices, fine chocolate, and hard-to-find ingredients imported from Italy.
-When you try our gelato, you’ll notice that it’s especially smooth, creamy and flavorful, which is the result of a careful process we follow and our commitment to high quality ingredients and years refining our process.
+La Vita Dolce serves gelato (Italian ice cream) and sorbetto (dairy-free), that we make on-site using fresh fruit and spices, fine chocolate, and ingredients imported from Italy.
+Our gelato is smooth, creamy and flavorful, which is the result of a careful preparation, our commitment to high quality ingredients, and years of refining our process.

 “The gelato is dreamy.”

 – Lauren R.

 We always offer the staples (Vanilla, Chocolate, Coffee, Mint Chip, Lemon Sorbetto).
 But creating and perfecting new flavors that bring customers a refreshing surprise is what excites us most, and we’re continually offering new specialty flavors, made with love and fresh ingredients.
 These include flavors like…